juanema74/ih_datamadpt0420_project_m1/README.md

 - The main_script.py will generate a .csv file updated every time the script runs.

 ### 🔧**Configuration**
-- The data base used for this proyect is located here : /data/raw/raw_data_project_m1.db.
+- The data base used for this project is located here : /data/raw/raw_data_project_m1.db.
-- Enviroment ironhack_env should be activated to run the script.
+- Environment ironhack_env should be activated to run the script.

-### **Pipeline usage and posible outputs**
+### **Pipeline usage and possible outputs**
 - Case 1:
 If you want to have a .csv file with all countries yo just need to put -c country and all dataset will be saved in that file.
 - Here is an example: